Margaret Lukas Broken Statue

 Margaret Lukas

 Margaret Lukas taught writing for over a decade at the University of Nebraska-Omaha.
 She received her BFA from UNO’s Writer’s Workshop in 2004.
-In 2007, she received her MFA from Rainier Writing Workshop in Tacoma, Washington.
-She is a recipient of a Nebraska Art Council Individual Artist Fellowship for her first novel, Farthest House.
+In 2007, her MFA from Rainier Writing Workshop in Tacoma, Washington.
+For her first novel, she is a recipient of a Nebraska Art Council Individual Artist Fellowship for her first novel, Farthest House.

 Other Novels